-Nope, not just the gin capital, folks!
-You can learn about the history of windmills in the city of Schiedam at this museum.
-There is lots to know and learn about the traditional Dutch windmills that can be found everywhere in the city!
+Remember what we said about Schiedam having the tallest windmills in the world?
+You can learn all about their history at Museummolen de Nieuwe Palmboom and, trust us, there are lots of things to know and learn about the traditional Dutch windmills that can be found everywhere in the city!
 So get going.

 But wait!
 There are more windmills for you to look out for.
 This city has some of the best and largest windmills in the world, so don’t miss them.

 - Windmill de Vrijheid